yikchun1234/pickleball-point-counter/README.md

 iOS / Safari: Tap the "Share" icon at the bottom of your Safari screen and select "Add to Home Screen".

-💻 How to Host / Deploy (For Developers)

-Because this project is built entirely into a single file, deploying it is incredibly easy:

-Download or fork this repository.

-You only need the index.html file.

-Local Testing: Just double-click index.html to open it in Chrome or Safari.

-Deploying to Web: Drag and drop the index.html file into GitHub Pages, Cloudflare Pages, or Vercel.
-It will work instantly with zero build steps required.

 👨‍💻 Credits & License

 Designed and Built by Amos © 2026